 Erika Davis Wade

-ArtsWorcester is now in its 38th year of exhibiting and promoting local artists.
-Despite all economic and organizational odds, and with a budget that even in the best of times has never exceeded $150,000, we are one of the last art galleries, non-profit or for-profit, that remains in operation in Worcester County.
+ArtsWorcester is now in its 38th year of exhibiting and advancing regional artists.
+Despite all economic and organizational odds, and with a budget that even in the best of times has never exceeded $170,000, we are one of the last art galleries, non-profit or for-profit, that remains in operation in Worcester County.
 We were founded as the Cultural Assembly of Greater Worcester, and renamed ArtsWorcester in 1992.
 Locations have changed: we have operated out of the homes of volunteers, out of temporary loans of vacant downtown real estate, and, for the past fourteen years, from the premises of a former luxury hotel.
 Our role has changed, too, evolving with time and the needs of the local arts community.
 Jazz concerts, poetry readings, and musical afternoons in private homes have all taken place under our auspices.

 Exhibiting visual artists, however, has always been a core activity, and remains our primary mission to this day.
 Over the years, local artists have kept this organization going.
 The richness and variety of the art they exhibit here continues to bring in visitors and buyers.
 In addition to their art, they share their time.
 Artists volunteer to mind the gallery, crunch the budget, stuff the envelopes, and determine the exhibition calendar.
 Their contributions and service, alongside those of art lovers and collectors, keep ArtsWorcester a vibrant artistic presence.

 To a city with deep historical roots, ArtsWorcester now contributes its own traditions.
 The annual College Show marks its fourteenth anniversary this year, and the Biennial has run uninterrupted for three decades.
 We are proud to be part of Worcester’s diverse arts community, and to have helped it thrive.
 Thank you to the artists and supporters who founded us in 1979, and to those who keep us going today.

 The Aurora Hotel, pictured here in 1939, now houses our main galleries and offices.